-The following positions will be up for election:
+The following position(s) are coming up for election:

 - Must be a subscribing or life member

 - Must complete a candidate form and return it to the General Manager

 - Must not have been President Elect more than once before and not in the eight years prior to the date from which the relevant election will take place

 On behalf of the key stakeholders, the Board of the New Zealand Alpine Club (NZAC) is responsible for the stewardship and future well-being of the organisation.
 Board members exercise leadership, enterprise, integrity and judgement in directing the NZAC to provide assurance of its continuing and lasting prosperity.